 The Boys & Girls Club of Fond du Lac is excited to introduce our first annual "SPELL for Great Futures" team spelling bee event.
-This exciting, Hunger Games themed event will be held Thursday, October 9, 2014.
-It will involve the participation of business leaders in and around the Fond du Lac community as well as our very own Club members.
-Business leaders will be randomly teamed up with Club members via lottery selection to compete in this one of a kind, highly anticipated event.
+This exciting, Hunger Games themed event will be held Thursday, October 9, 2014 at 5:00pm at the Club, located at 76 W. 2nd Street in Fond du Lac.
+It will involve leaders in and around the Fond du Lac community who have been teamed up via lottery with Club members to compete in this one of a kind, highly anticipated event.
 A large portion of the event's success will depend on corporate sponsorships and business leader participation.
+This event is family-friendly and appropriate for all ages; spectators may attend at a cost of $5/person general admission at the door!

 Our Club currently serves nearly 1,200 children in the Fond du Lac community.
 We provide a safe, caring environment for children to learn, grow and reach their potential through our academic programs.
 Our overall goal, provided in strong partnership with the Fond du Lac School District, is to help our members find success in the following areas: